Return to Home

 Overfitting and Data Snooping

 Deep learning models are highly susceptible to overfitting noisy financial data.
 Regularization techniques like Dropout and Early Stopping are essential.
-Furthermore, data snooping (curve-fitting backtests) is an insidious pitfall that demands disciplined out-of-sample and walk-forward validation to avoid finding spurious patterns.
+Furthermore, data snooping (curve-fitting backtests) is an insidious pitfall that demands disciplined out-of-sample and walk-forward validation.

 Financial markets exhibit distinct regimes (e.g., bull vs. bear markets).
 A model trained in one regime may fail in another.
 Strategies to combat this include dynamic model retraining and hybrid models (e.g., HMM-LSTM) that can detect and adapt to the current market state.